-11. The relevant statutory provisions and Planning Policy Guidance from the Department for Transport, Local Government and the Regions (DTLR) have been referred to in paragraphs 2, 6 and 9 of this report.
+11. The relevant statutory provisions and Planning Policy Guidance from the Department of the Environment, Transport and Regions have been referred to in paragraph 2,6 and 9 of this report.

 EQUALITY IMPACT

 12. The proposals take into account the Council's Equality and Diversity Policy.